Sen. Gillibrand to invite Meghan Markle to D.C. to push for family leave

 Republican Sens.
 Shelley Moore Capito of West Virginia and Susan Collins of Maine both said this week they had received calls from Ms. Markle.

-Paid family leave was initially included in President Biden’s massive social spending bill, but it was dropped in the final intra-party negotiations and Democrats this week have talked about adding it back into the bill.
+Paid family leave was initially included in President Biden’s massive social spending bill, but it was dropped in the final intraparty negotiations and Democrats this week have talked about adding it back into the bill.

 In a letter to colleagues on Wednesday, House Speaker Nancy Pelosi, California Democrat, said paid family leave will return to the proposal, although some moderate Democrats have raised concerns.